-We’re almost a quarter of the way through the year already!
-For those of you that established 2019 New Year’s Fitness Resolutions... what steps have you taken so far to crush your goal?
-When it comes to fitness and health goals, whether it is dropping 50 pounds or improving your golf swing, teaming up with an educated, experienced personal trainer can often help ensure success.
+What steps have you taken so far to crush your fitness goals?
+Whether it is dropping 50 pounds or improving your golf swing, teaming up with an educated, experienced personal trainer can often help ensure success.

 Think about it this way... most of us see our doctor a maximum of 1-2 times a year for 15 minutes a session, where personal trainers are often working with clients 1-3 hours a week on their health.
 So finding a qualified, educated trainer is crucial.
 DIAKADI founder and owner, Billy Polson, recommends considering the following SEVEN KEY ELEMENTS when searching for your ideal match.